-Regardless of if my mom was right or wrong, Myspace was the wave, at its height million of users flocked to the site.
-Kids in high school treated Myspace like it was more magical than Hogwarts, more revolutionary than the first Playstation, one of the first real doors that opened to a life online.
-It became so big it felt like there was two separate islands - a deserted one for the few who didn’t have Myspace and this sacred land that couldn't be reached without dial up.
+Regardless of if my mom was right or wrong, Myspace was the wave.
+At its height, millions of users flocked to the site.
+Kids in high school treated Myspace like it was more magical than Hogwarts, more revolutionary than the first Playstation, and one of the first real doors that opened to life online.
+It became so big it felt like there were two separate islands—a deserted one for the few who didn’t have Myspace and this sacred land that couldn't be reached without dial-up.
 I may have been without an account but I vicariously caught a glimpse of the other side.
 Top 8’s told you everything about friends and cliques, selfies became more important than professional photo shoots, the more artistic and attractive your web page the better, and the Myspace's personal music player was a direct reflection of your taste.
 Keeping the playlist updated with the latest and greatest was critical.
 Friends would spend hours drooling over pictures of girls they messaged and even longer praying that they would reply.
 Hours updating their page, searching for friends, I didn’t quite see why they were pouring so much time into this website.

 Chris DeWolfe and Tom Anderson told Vanity Fair in 2006 that we were living in a time with a generation who wanted to be famous, kids that are both self-involved and self-aware, which was perfect because Myspace was where the internet and reality T.V met.

 Soulja Boy went from being a 15-year-old bedroom rapper who saw promise in social media platforms like Myspace into a household name who sold millions of ringtones in under two years.
 He impacted the status quo, becoming the chaos that threatened to disrupt normality, and it all started with a song called “Doo Doo Head.”
-Very fitting of an adolescent Soulja, crude but comedic, the song that wasn’t meant to be taken serious was the beginning of his internet renaissance.
-There was no stopping him once he started, every stupid, silly, and ridiculous song and video was poured into his web pages as content.
+Very fitting of an adolescent Soulja—crude but comedic—the song that wasn’t meant to be taken seriously was the beginning of his internet renaissance.
+There was no stopping him once he started; every stupid, silly, and ridiculous song and video was poured into his web pages as content.
 This is before words like “content,” “viral,” and “Internet presence” were thrown around casually - his entire business operation was unorthodox, a child with no adult supervision and that’s exactly why he succeeded.
 A vibrant personality that attracted others through tireless showcasing of himself.

-His first YouTube video was uploaded three months after the site launch in 2005, his Soundclick and Myspace accounts date back to 2006, but his hit didn’t reach number 1 on Billboard until 2007.
-He was always looking ahead, trying to find ways to cross promote on any avaliable platform.
+His first YouTube video was uploaded three months after the site launch in 2005—his Soundclick and Myspace accounts date back to 2006—but his hit didn’t reach No. 1 on Billboard until 2007.
+He was always looking ahead, trying to find ways to cross promote on any available platform.
 He did it with SayNow for his "Kiss Me Thru The Phone" single and it worked brilliantly.
 It didn’t happen overnight but using the internet and his ingenious self-marketing made it all possible once the ball got rolling.

 I found out about the Website SoundClick.
 You’d post MP3s and people would rate on your music and you’d get put on charts.
 I had this song called “Doo Doo Head.”
 It was this stupid comedic song — and after a few weeks, it went No. 1 on the charts and everyone started coming to my page looking for new music.
 Then I found Myspace, made my first page, and linked the Myspace page from SoundClick.
 Really all my Myspace views came from SoundClick and my YouTube clicks came from Myspace; they fed off each other.

-The music industry moves in phases, big moments that bring small changes but the combination of Soulja Boy and the internet caused an industry altering big bang.
-The aftermath of "Crank Dat" had the labels scrambling for the next big act or craze, likely the reason Asylum Records signed Lil Wil, who turned out a fairly big single with “My Dougie,” but a better example is Universal signing the Pop It Off Boyz who made “Crank Dat Batman,” the Barter to Soulja’s Carter.
+The music industry moves in phases, big moments that bring small changes but the combination of Soulja Boy and the internet caused an industry-altering big bang.
+The aftermath of "Crank Dat" had the labels scrambling for the next big act or craze.
+It's likely the reason Asylum Records signed Lil Wil, who turned out a fairly big single with “My Dougie,” but a better example is Universal signing the Pop It Off Boyz who made “Crank Dat Batman,” the Barter to Soulja’s Carter.

 Nicki’s break came when Fendi, CEO of Brooklyn label Dirty Money Entertainment, came across her MySpace.
 He signed her almost immediately, convincing her to change her name from Maraj to Minaj